department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/research/Short form usability-April 2022/conversation-guide.md

      - Prompt participant to interact with alert on the third or fourth page of the form if they haven't already - note any interaction/content positives/confusion

-## Variation 2, Design A: Applying to health care benefits, 50% or higher disability rating is known at self-report, VA compensation question - 15 minutes
+## Variation 2 : Applying to health care benefits, 50% or higher disability rating is known at self-report, VA compensation question - 15 minutes

 Go ahead and continue as if you were applying for health care.
 Note if participant would sign in or not.